ddasker/mysql-enterprise/security-firewall/security-firewall.md

-# SECURITY - DATA MASKING
+# SECURITY - ENTERPRISE FIREWALL

 ## Introduction
-3e) Data Masking and de-identification
+MySQL Enterprise Firewall guards against cyber security threats by providing real-time protection against database specific attacks.
+Any application that has user-supplied input, such as login and personal information fields is at risk.
+Database attacks don't just come from applications.
+Data breaches can come from many sources including SQL virus attacks or from employee misuse.
+Successful attacks can quickly steal millions of customer records containing personal information, credit card, financial, healthcare or other valuable data.
 Objective: Install and use data masking functionalities

-Server: serverB

-Estimated Lab Time: -- minutes
+Estimated Lab Time: -- 15 minutes

 ### Objectives